apache/incubator-kie-tools/packages/jbpm-form-code-generator-themes/README.md

 ## Usage

-To use it, pass the jBPM theme to the `generateFormCode` fucntion:
+To use it, pass the jBPM theme to the `generateFormCode` function:

 ```ts
 import { generateFormCode } from "@kie-tools/form-code-generator/dist/generateFormCode";